axel-lanuza/Starter/readme.md

 ## To do
 Process of building perfect boilerplaite that suits your requirements is endless.
 Here are the things what im planing to implement shortly:

-- add forms to global.scss
-- add more typography examples to global.scss
-- global which works fine with gulp would be awesome
-- add gulp-svgo to it
-- add hr to typography.scss
-- add gulp-imagemin